tbklang/documentation/docs_src/implementation/38-meta.md

 #### the `MStatementReplaceable`

-Anything which implements this has the ability to, given an object `x`, return a `ref x` to it hence allowing us to replace it.
+Anything which implements this has the ability to replace a given statement within itself with another statement.

-**FIXME:** This description is wrong and wrong in the code, no more `ref` stuff is ysed AT ALL, and hasn't been for a long time anyways, so that comment needs to get updated
+Obviously this barrs one from replacing the statement `this` itself, in such a case attempt replacement via the parent (i.e. `this.parentOf()`).

 |   Method name                   | Return type   | Description                                                                                     |
 |---------------------------------|---------------|-------------------------------------------------------------------------------------------------|